Resources/Tools/Security Scanner

 Why This Matters Now

-OpenClaw gained 135K GitHub stars in weeks — but security hasn't kept pace with adoption.
+OpenClaw gained 68K+ GitHub stars and millions of users — but 14+ CVEs have been disclosed since January 2026 and security hasn't kept pace with adoption.

 Feb 2026NVD/NIST

-42,665 publicly exposed instances discovered via internet-wide scanning
+42,665+ publicly exposed instances discovered via Censys/Shodan scanning

 Feb 2026Wiz Research